All Posts

 This is where Medicus Cardiology comes in.
 Our dedicated TAVI module is designed to streamline every step of the patient journey, ensuring teams can focus on care rather than paperwork.

-With structured workflows, the platform supports multiple triage pathways such as transcatheter clinics, surgery, MDT meetings, and joint clinics, so patients are routed correctly.
+With the structured workflows, the platform supports multiple triage pathways such as transcatheter clinics, surgery, MDT meetings, and joint clinics, so patients are routed correctly.
 Automated data capture integrates with EPR/PAS systems, reducing duplication and errors.
 Built-in severity assessment tools help prioritise patients objectively, while diagnostic test tracking prevents delays.

 Compliance is no longer a burden thanks to validation rules and progress bars that ensure NICOR standards are met.
 Medicus ensures comprehensive coverage from pre-op to post-op, with long-term follow-up extending to three years.

-Real-World Collaboration: Coventry’s Pilot Project
+Real-World Collaboration: A Pilot Project

-University Hospitals Coventry and Warwickshire (UHCW) NHS Trust is leading an innovative pilot funded by NHS England to improve patient pathways for heart valve intervention.
-This initiative focuses on working more closely with cardiac surgeons, referring hospitals, and patients to streamline the journey to heart valve intervention.
-The Coventry team approached Mela Solutions to help design a TAVI patient management module that supports this vision, bringing structured workflows, integrated data, and proactive follow-up into one platform.
 Early feedback has been encouraging, with teams already seeing the impact on patient pathways and coordination.
 It’s a powerful reminder that digital tools aren’t just about efficiency, they’re about enabling better care and stronger collaboration across the structural heart network.

 The impact on patient care